×

 Bristol-born Roni Size, a pioneer of drum'n'bass, is known for hits like "Brown Paper Bag" and the Mercury Prize-winning album "New Forms."
 Despite a late start compared to peers like Goldie, his blend of jazz, soul, and jump-up rhythms has influenced the genre deeply.
 Size's collaborations include DJ Krust and Rage Against the Machine's Zack De La Rocha, and he co-founded the influential Full Cycle label.
 He continues to impact the music scene with innovative productions and dynamic live shows.

-South Wales’ Punk Rock Factory delivers high-energy punk covers, reimagining 90s/2000s hits from Meat Loaf to Disney.
-They self-produce and collaborate with stars from Protest the Hero, Bowling for Soup, and more.
+Formed in South Wales in 2014, Punk Rock Factory put a punk twist on classic hits across genres.
+Known for DIY ethos and collabs with stars from Protest the Hero, Bowling for Soup, and more.

 Les Savy Fav, formed at the Rhode Island School of Design, play sharp post-hardcore with witty stage antics.
 Known for albums like The Cat and the Cobra and Let's Stay Friends, they collaborated with artists like Eleanor Friedberger and Fred Armisen.
 Their live shows, powerful songwriting, and Harrington's energetic performances made them a favorite.
 After a hiatus, they returned with Oui, LSF in 2024.